JeffyCN/libv4l-rkmpp/README.md

 1. MPP reports errors?

-   Try the newest [MPP](https://github.com/rockchip-linux/mpp) with release and develop branches.
+   Try the newest [MPP](https://github.com/rockchip-linux/mpp) release branch or develop branch or the commit with the closest commit date.

-   Also try the [mpi_dec_test](https://github.com/rockchip-linux/mpp/blob/release/test/mpi_dec_test.c) to check if the MPP works:
+   Also test with the [mpi_dec_test](https://github.com/rockchip-linux/mpp/blob/release/test/mpi_dec_test.c) to check if the MPP works:
 ```
 # mpi_dec_test -t 7 -i test-25fps.h264
 ```